 It just goes to show how important it is for brands to own their data and not depend on external channels for such a crucial part of a business – getting new customers.

 Over the years email marketing has consistently been at the very top of the marketing arsenal.
 And in this article, we’re going to learn how you can growth hack your email list and use it as your internal platform for driving new business.

 Convert Your (or Competitors) IG Followers To Subscribers

-Don’t worry, I’m not going to suggest you add a Linktree or ShortStack link in bio leading to a landing page with an email form.
+Don’t worry, I’m not going to suggest you add a Linktree or ShortStack link in the bio leading to a landing page with an email form.
 That’s not enough.

 Instead, today we’re going to cover a real growth hack that’s already making rounds among advanced marketers.

 We’re going to cover how to find and use emails from users that follow you or your competitors on Instagram and how to reach out and make them subscribe to your email list.